ragardner/tksheet/README.md

  - Cell elements can be any class with a `str` method

 Work on this repository is ongoing, improvements in usability, functionality and finally documentation

-Planned future changes:
- - Ctrl + click selection
- - Display subset of rows
- - More builtin functionality on right click
- - Better functions to access and manipulate table data
- - Better behavior from some functions e.g. maintaining correct selections when inserting columns
- - If it's popular enough or someone is willing to pay for my time I will integrate pandas dataframe to save memory when using large dataframes

 ### Demonstration of setup and various functions: